 He qualified in medicine at Cambridge University in 1983.
 His clinical training in Gastroenterology was conducted in Birmingham, Cambridge and Manchester.
 He conducted research in liver disease at Cambridge University and was awarded an MD research degree in 1994.

 Professor Summerton founded the Gastroenterology Department at Trafford General Hospital in 1996, when he was appointed as a Consultant in that hospital.
-Trafford General Hospital became part of Central Manchester University Hospitals NHS Foundation Trust in April 2012 and Professor Summerton now works as a Consultant in Gastroenterology within the new combined department.
+Trafford General Hospital became part of Central Manchester University Hospitals NHS Foundation Trust in April 2012 and Professor Summerton then worked as a Consultant in Gastroenterology within the new combined department up to December 2017.

 He has a long-standing involvement in medical education and gained a formal qualification in adult education in 1995.
 He has been responsible for organising Gastroenterology training for Specialist Registrars in the North West region since 2004.
 He was created an honorary Professor at Salford University in 2006, in recognition of his contribution to medical education and to the formation of an MSc Degree course in gastroenterology.